Shore Conference Boys Lacrosse Scoreboard for Thursday, April 21 - NewsBreak

 Shore Conference Boys Lacrosse Scoreboard for Thursday, April 21

-Junior midfielder Luke Barber scored six goals with one assist and won 11 of 13 face-offs to lead the Raiders (5-3, 3-1) past the Golden Eagles...shoresportsnetwork.com
+Junior midfielder Luke Barber scored six goals with one assist and won 11 of 13 face-offs to lead the Raiders (5-3, 3-1) past the Golden Eagles...wobm.com

-Junior midfielder Luke Barber scored six goals with one assist and won 11 of 13 face-offs to lead the Raiders (5-3, 3-1) past the Golden Eagles...shoresportsnetwork.com
+Junior midfielder Luke Barber scored six goals with one assist and won 11 of 13 face-offs to lead the Raiders (5-3, 3-1) past the Golden Eagles...wobm.com

 Comments / 0